 Kevin O’Neill’s book, Where have all the Irish gone?
 The sad demise of Ireland’s once relevant footballers, starts with the important (to Irish football fans) question of why this is the case?
 Why do we not have players like Liam Brady, Robbie Keane, Paul McGrath, or Roy Keane?

-Most of all, O’Neill could have done with better editing.
+O’Neill could have done with better editing.
 The first few chapters jump around from diagnosing the causes of the problem to reliving the glorious past.
 The book jumps too much – with Liam Brady’s career, for example, talked about in two completely different segments.
 While parts of the nostalgia trip are enjoyable, it feels a bit too much like reading the wikipedia entries on the careers of Keane, Quinn etc. The chapters are reasonably long and paragraphs flow into each other in a way that jars.
 A few breaks for new segments would have helped put some structure on what can be a slightly rambling narrative.

 The book turns to wistful nostalgia of days gone by – when kids played ball on the streets (is it better to be poor but have better footballers to cheer on?).
 O’Neill talks about some of the great South American players as examples of how street football (poverty?) helps create great players.
 In reality though, it should probably be pointed out that a continent with more than 400 million people where football is a very popular sport is likely to produce 100 great players for every 1 Irish star.